Vision Georgetown

 Thanks for listening.

-mcnana almost 6 years ago
+mcnana over 6 years ago

 I am very excited with Vision Georgetown.
 Its needs to be expedited and something more in near future.
 I believe Georgetown has a lot to catch up specially comparing with neighbor Oakville and Milton.
 Lots of job opportunity, school, community center and big Hospital.
 I can see lots of revenue to Municipality from development.
 Georgetown is years behind compare to neighbor city.
 Most of peoples are still old school thinking, need to wake up and look around.
 Georgetown is way behind in progress.
 I don't want this community to be known as retirement community.

-Deer Lake almost 6 years ago
+Deer Lake over 6 years ago

 The plan is very good.
 It's an effective balance of the small-town feel that existing residents of Georgetown value, while incorporating some additional amenities (community centre, library, new town square, more retail) that are needed to engage the growing number of children and young adults in the area.
 There is a good deal of foresight in the plan.
 For example, planning for future transit in the streetscape make sense, as more people will use transit to get to the GO station as the train provides more frequent trips in the years ahead (http://www.metrolinx.com/en/greaterregion/projects/kitchener-go-expansion.aspx).
 I'm also glad to see an additional high school has been added to the plan.
 There seems to be a genuine desire to make this new section of town a pleasant place for residents.